Yandex Cloud

 If there are no active replicas in the cluster, this FQDN will point to the current master host.

-How do I connect to the database?How do I connect to the postgres database?
+How do I connect to the postgres database?How do I connect to the postgres database?

-postgres is a housekeeping database.
-For security reasons, you cannot connect to housekeeping databases.
+postgres is a system database.
+For security reasons, you cannot connect to system databases.

-How do I get the user's password?How do I get the postgres user's password?
+How do I get the postgres user's password?How do I get the postgres user's password?

-For security reasons, you cannot get the postgres user's password nor connect to the database as that user.
+For security reasons, the system does not permit obtaining the postgres user's password to connect to the database on their behalf.

 Updating a clusterUpdating a cluster

-Why did the cluster change its status to during an unscheduled backup?Why did the cluster change its status to Updating during an unscheduled backup?
+Why did my cluster switch to the Updating status during an unscheduled backup?Why did my cluster switch to the Updating status during an unscheduled backup?

-The cluster changes its status to Updating right after the backup process is launched.
+Once the backup process is started, the cluster changes its status to Updating.
 You cannot cancel this operation.
-Wait for it to complete instead.
+Please wait for it to complete.

-The time this operation is performed depends on a number of factors, such as DB size, cluster configuration, and the nature of data being stored.
-The average speed when recovering a cluster from a backup is about 100 Mbps.
+The operation’s duration depends on a number of factors, including database size, cluster configuration, and the nature of the stored data.
+The average cluster restoration speed is approximately 100 MB/s.

 Can I create two PostgreSQL databases at the same time?Can I create two PostgreSQL databases at the same time?

 • Conn limit: Maximum number of host connections per user.
-The default is 50.
-The minimum is 10.
+The default value is 50.
+The minimum value is 10.

-Yes, you can by following the procedure in Changing cluster settings.
+Yes, you can do this by following the procedure in Changing cluster settings.

 Yes, you can.
-To do this, restore the cluster from a backup and specify the desired disk type when configuring the new cluster.
+To do this, restore the cluster from a backup and specify the required disk type when configuring the new cluster.

 Can I manage a cluster using SQL commands?Can I manage a cluster using SQL commands?

-There are some restrictions for cluster management using SQL commands.
+Cluster management via SQL commands has certain restrictions.
 For more information, see SQL command limits.

 Cluster parameter settingsCluster parameter settings